Pricing

 Notice of Charge (if applicable).

-If there are any other third party costs and expenses we would advise should any come to light.
+We would advise if there are any other third party costs and expenses.

 Sometimes lenders require separate representation from the borrower and in those circumstances the borrower would be responsible for both his or her own legal costs and the lender’s legal costs.